astrolamb-gaming/VS-Code-MAST-Extension/README.md

 # mast README

+An extension for developing missions for [Artemis Cosmos](https://www.artemisspaceshipbridge.com/#/).
-This extension is being designed to facilitate developing mission scripts using the [MAST language](https://artemis-sbs.github.io/sbs_utils/mast/).
+It is intended to facilitate developing mission scripts using the [MAST language](https://artemis-sbs.github.io/sbs_utils/mast/).

 ## Features

-Currently a bare-bones extension for developing missions for [Artemis Cosmos](https://www.artemisspaceshipbridge.com/#/).
 Includes:
 * Basic formatting and coloring, based on Python
 * Error checking